LaniakeaSC4/laniakeanftbot/readme.md

 # Laniakea Bot Version 2.1 - 01/09/2022

+## Ideas and Features

+* can only add collections which have #123 nft id in the name.
+Need a better way to get the nft ids.
+Need to check what data comes back from metaplex.
+If there is a nft id in there, then I can pull from my databse with that as a reference?
+Could test with `https://magiceden.io/marketplace/adagio_tvs` as the name format dosent have #
+* need to be able to restart bot or update collections after new one is added.
+For that, need to be able to break the interval loops which are running and initialise again.
+SetInterval should give back an id to break it, but my current setintetval setup is weird in a Promise.all loop.
+Can that be simplified?
+* delete trait rarity from database.
+Don't think we need them
+* Roll a new VM using instructions below to split sql databse onto another drive

 ## npm packages (package.json)

 After migrating to GCP these are the installed npm packages: